 Are Pain Relief Balms Safe?

-Most pain relief balms are safe when used correctly, but overuse can lead to:
+Most balms are considered safe when used as directed, but misuse can cause problems.

 Final Thoughts